Bengis/remote-anywhere/README.md

 RemoteAnywhere or rAnywhere is a simple light-weight remote administration tool made in C#

-It's a End of Degree Project (TFG) in Computer Sciencie.
+It's a End of Degree Project (TFG) in Computer Science.
 Made for the Universitat Oberta of Catalunya. http://www.uoc.edu

 Author
 --------------------